INDIA: The Industrial Metropolitan

 Project 2: Battery Energy Storage Systems (BESS) to augment the capacity of overloaded Distribution Transformers

 Due to increasing energy demand in Delhi, there is a need to upgrade the grid.
 However, the grid currently experiences high peaks lasting a few hours, leaving the grid under-utilized most of the time.
 These sudden peaks in demand or dips in supply create reliability issues and congestion, oftentimes causing forced power cuts.

 The proposed plan is to combine a BESS solution with Demand Response to assist in reliability and manage demand-supply fluctuations.
 E-Land tools will be used in unison with the proposed changes to alleviate congestion and improve reliability.
-The storage system will facilitate integration of distributed RES such as PV and electric vehicles.
+The storage system will facilitate the integration of distributed RES such as PV and electric vehicles.

-Project 3: Integration of Roof top PV, Energy Storage and EV charging
+Project 3: Integration of Roof top PV, Energy Storage, and EV charging

 The pilot sites:

 The Port of Borg is situated in an industrial area on a small peninsula called Øra just outside Fredrikstad, Norway.
 The area is home to an assortment of industry actors including recycling plants, district heating, LNG storage and distribution, and food industry...